 Ian Bremmer is the president and founder of Eurasia Group, the leading global political risk research and consulting firm.
 He is a prolific thought leader and author, regularly expressing his views on political issues in public speeches, television appearances, and top publications, including Time magazine, where he is the foreign affairs columnist and editor-at-large.
 Dubbed the "rising guru" in the field of political risk by the Economist, he teaches classes on the discipline as a global research professor at New York University.
-His latest book, Superpower: Three Choices for America's Role in the World, will hit the shelves in May 2015.
+His latest book, Superpower: Three Choices for America's Role in the World, was released in May 2015.

 In 1998, Bremmer established Eurasia Group with just $25,000.
 Today, the company has offices in New York, Washington, and London, as well as a network of experts and resources in 90 countries.
 Eurasia Group provides analysis and expertise on how political developments and national security dynamics move markets and shape investments across the globe.
 As the firm's president and most active public voice, Bremmer advises leading executives, money managers, diplomats, and heads of state.

 Bremmer is credited with bringing the craft of political risk to financial markets - he created Wall Street's first global political risk index (GPRI) - and for establishing political risk as an academic discipline.
 His definition of emerging markets - "those countries where politics matter at least as much as economics for market outcomes" - has become an industry standard.
 G-Zero, his term for a global power vacuum in which no country is willing and able to set the international agenda, is widely accepted by policymakers and thought leaders.
 Said Larry Summers, "Global political economy has no sharper or more prescient analyst than Ian Bremmer."